mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

     102
     YOURAPPID}

-All groups defined with a beginning :code:`(102, ...)` appear in the DXF reference before the first subclass marker, I don't know if these groups can appear after the first or any subclass marker. ezdxf accepts them at any position, and by default ezdxf adds new app data in front of the first subclass marker to the first tag section of an DXF object.
+All groups defined with a beginning :code:`(102, ...)` appear in the DXF reference before the first subclass marker, I don't know if these groups can appear after the first or any subclass marker.
+Ezdxf accepts them at any position, and by default ezdxf adds new app data in front of the first subclass marker to the first tag section of an DXF object.

 **Exception XRECORD:** Tags with group code 102 and a value string without a preceding "{" or the scheme "YOURAPPID}", should be treated as usual group codes.

 .. _embedded_objects_internals: